donaldlab/TPIE-Java/README.md

 ```
 The compiled `tpie-java.so` should appear in `build/natives`.

+If you don't meet the prerequisites, you can try editing the settings at the top of the Makefile until it works?
-If you don't meet the prerequisites, I'm sure using a real C++ build system could make this process much easier.
+I'm sure using a real C++ build system could make this process much easier though.
 Contributions are welcome!

 ### Java side